m2stack/Sensores-y-actuadores/README.md

-# 📘 Sensores y actuadores / Sensors & actuators
+# 📘 Sensors & actuators

 This repository contains the projects, exercises and materials developed relating to the study of sensors and actuators in a practical way